nadamamdouh235/Autonomous_Wheelchair_ROS_based_on_ubuntu/README.md

  # Create interactive web
   ## Description web
-  <p> Here try to load data base of map created in web page to be interactive instead using RVIZ to use by end user  , I will do this using roslibjs
+  <p> load the database of the map created in the web page to enabling real-time visualization of the mapped environment and effortless destination setting for users., this is done using roslibjs

   ## install